Four Benefits of Alternative Investments

 - Higher returns.

-Benefit 1: Diversification Potential of Alternative Investments
+Benefit 1: Diversification Potential

 The popular belief that hedge funds and private equity funds are extremely risky investments on a standalone basis is justified to great extent.
 However, when you think about these investments in the context of total portfolio, you will find that many types of alternative assets have great diversification potential.
 Their returns show low correlations to traditional asset classes like stocks and bonds and therefore adding alternative investments to a portfolio can reduce volatility without sacrificing part of return.
 Diversification is among the strongest reasons why some types of institutional investors (including pension plans, endowments, or foundations) invest in alternative assets.